 Sample definition and in-laboratory replication Indicate where provided: section/figure legend N/A State number of times the experiment was replicated in the laboratory.
-See "Methods" section for number of biological replicates used in experiments.
-Define whether data describe technical or biological replicates.
-N/A

-Ethics Indicate where provided: section/submission form N/A Studies involving human participants: State details of authority granting ethics approval (IRB or equivalent committee(s), provide reference number for approval.
-N/A Studies involving experimental animals: State details of authority granting ethics approval (IRB or equivalent committee(s), provide reference number for approval.
-See "Methods" section for detailed information on animal protocol used in this study.
-Studies involving specimen and field samples: State if relevant permits obtained, provide details of authority approving study; if none were required, explain why.
+N/A Define whether data describe technical or biological replicates.
+N/A and written informed consent was obtained from all participants prior to participation according to the revised Declaration of Helsinki (World Medical Association, 2013).
+Studies involving experimental animals: State details of authority granting ethics approval (IRB or equivalent committee(s), provide reference number for approval.
+N/A Studies involving specimen and field samples: State if relevant permits obtained, provide details of authority approving study; if none were required, explain why.
 N/A